Electric Vehicles: 10 Ways the Costs Just Don't Pencil Out

 ViDi Studio/Adobe woman in showroom opening car door in shock while buying new car

 Though costs range widely and competition is growing, EVs are still expensive to buy.
-In 2022, the average cost of an electric vehicle was over $66,000, according to Kelley Blue Book.
-In fact, in 2022, the price of these vehicles jumped by 15% on average compared to the previous year.
+According to Kelley Blue Book, the average price of an electric vehicle was just over $55,242.

 Cost to repair is higher